Quafadas/dedav4s/raw_docs/working_chart/workflow.md

 type JsonMod = Seq[ujson.Value => Unit]
 ```

-Upon creation, each of these functions is applied to a "base spec".
+Each time a plot "case class" (e.g. `BarPlot`) is created, each of these functions is applied to a "base spec".
 To start with, a base spec will be an example from the vega website).
 The signature of ```viz.vega.plots.SimpleBarChart()``` is
 ```scala
 case class BarChart(override val mods : JsonMod=List())(using PlotTarget) extends FromUrl(SpecUrl.BarChart)
 ```
 The constiuents of this definition are;

 - mods change the spec (to make it look the way you want - for example adding your own data)
 - PlotTarget is a side effect which is run when the case class is created.
 Often will display the plot in a browser.
 - The final part tells this case class, where to obtain a "base specification".
 In this case, https://vega.github.io/vega/examples/bar-chart.vg.json